-- a) If any in-turn player changes the action (Bets or raise), the out of turn bettor has their full bet returned and has the option to call or fold only.
+- a) If the correct player changes the action (Bets or raises), the out of turn bettor has their full bet returned and has the option to call or fold only.

 36 Players are responsible for following the action at their table and as such substantial action taking place may result in any player who misses their turn having their hand killed;